'Maybe Real Madrid are a little too sure!' - PSG director Leonardo jokes about Mbappe's future

 He says no decision has been reached and he's keeping all options open.

-“Nothing has changed - so there’s nothing to say right now," he told reporters after Saturday's victory over Lens.
+“Nothing has changed - so there’s nothing to say right now," he told reporters after Saturday's 1-1 draw with Lens.

 The bigger picture